 I’m often met with disbelief after handing first-time cross-country skiers their ski poles at the rental shop where I seasonally work.
 Those same customers then ask, “These are so much longer than my alpine ski poles.
 Are they supposed to be so long?”
-Or, they make a similar statement about the length of the cross-country ski poles.
+Or, they make some related statement about the length of the cross-country ski poles.

 They are a lot longer than those alpine ski poles, and for good reason.
-Poling is an integral part of classic cross-country skiing, whether you’re double poling across the flats, diagonal striding up a hill, or cresting a steep pitch while executing the herringbone technique.
+Poling is an integral part of classic cross-country skiing.
+Whether you’re double poling across the flats, diagonal striding up a hill, or cresting a steep pitch while executing the herringbone technique, cross-country ski poles are absolutely necessary to keep your momentum up.

 The effective use of poles provides you the necessary power to propel yourself forward no matter the angle of terrain.